Brian - Short & Sweet

 Source: American Society of Composers, Authors, and Publishers (ASCAP)

-• In 1972, 8-year-old Brian wowed audiences with his saxophone performance at the Rose Bowl parade, which was televised on KTLA in Los Angeles.
+• In 1972, 8-year-old Brian wowed audiences with his saxophone performance at the Rose Bowl Parade, which was televised on KTLA in Los Angeles.
+The performance earned him membership in the National Endowment for the Arts, which ultimately led to his scholarship to Juilliard.

-• While living in Buffalo, New York, from 1977 through 1979, Brian served as the roadie for the band Talas, which featured Billy Sheehan as its most notable member.
-Billy introduced Brian to Tesla’s bassist and guitarist, Brian Wheat, and they collaborated on various projects.
+• While living in Buffalo, New York, from 1977 through 1979, Brian worked part-time as a roadie for the band Talas, which featured Billy Sheehan as its most notable member.

 • Brian joined the Army National Guard in 1980 and was deployed to Grenada during Operation Urgent Fury.
-When he went on active duty in 1983, he was stationed in Darmstadt, Germany, participated in Reforger ’85, and went to Somalia as part of the UN peacekeeping force, where he was severely injured.
-He was honorably discharged under medical conditions in 1985.
+When he went on active duty in 1983, he was stationed in Darmstadt, Germany, participated in Reforger ’85, and served in Somalia as part of the UN peacekeeping force, where he was severely injured.
+He was honorably discharged for medical reasons in late 1985.

 • Brian also had the opportunity to work with Burt Bacharach to create the memorable jingles for the successful Pan American Airlines campaign “You Can’t Beat The Experience” (1982) and for Maybelline’s “I’m at my best” (1984).

 • Brian is a trained pianist but prefers playing the guitar.
-He also plays the violin, harmonica, bass, drums, organ, lap steel guitar, and pedal steel guitar.
+He also plays the violin, harmonica, bass, drums, all manner of keyboards, lap steel guitar, and pedal steel guitar.

-• Brian’s original compositions have been recorded by artists such as Wynonna Judd, Liza Minelli, Christopher Cross, 38 Special, Peter Tosh, Diana Ross, Anne Murray, Dr. Hook, and Nena.
+• Brian’s original compositions have been recorded by artists such as Wynonna Judd, Liza Minelli, Christopher Cross, 38 Special, Peter Tosh, Diana Ross, Anne Murray, and Dr. Hook, just to name a few.

 • Brian has performed on Austin City Limits off and on since 1984, both on the TV show and at the Music Festival, sharing the stage with artists such as Chris Wall (No Sweat, Trashy Women), Lyle Lovett (Cowboy Man), and Ray Benson of Asleep at the Wheel.

-• After completing his service in the US Army in 1985, Brian stayed in Darmstadt, Germany, and continued performing across Europe until returning to the US in 2000.
+• After completing his service in the US Army in 1985, Brian remained in Darmstadt, Germany, and continued performing across Europe until his return to the US in 2000.
 Yes, he is fluent in German.

 • Brian has been friends with guitar legend Albert Lee (of Emmylou Harris’ Hot Band) since they first performed together at a mutual friend’s birthday party in 1997.
-Albert introduced Brian to artists including Vince Gill, Ricky Scaggs, and Eric Clapton.
+Albert introduced Brian to his friends, including Vince Gill, Ricky Scaggs, and Eric Clapton.

-• Ron Sweet (bass, passed away in June 2005) and Brian met in 1991 during the European USO tour with Johnny Paycheck.
-Ron introduced Brian to artists including Waylon Jennings, David Allen Coe, Allison Krauss, and Merle Haggard.
+• Ron Sweet (bass, ✝June 2005) and Brian met in 1991 during the European USO tour with Johnny Paycheck.
+Ron introduced Brian to his friends, including Waylon Jennings, Joe Diffie, Allison Krauss, and Merle Haggard.

 • Brian’s original composition, “Watch That Girl Go,” has been a key part of Maybelline’s advertising campaign across Europe and South America for more than 25 years.